mistery-alex06/mistery-alex06/README.md

 ### Automation Engineering student at Politecnico di Milano 🇮🇹

 > *Building software for Polimi Sailing Team*
-> *Experimenting with various languages and turning simple ideas into real projects*
+> *, experimenting with various languages and turning simple ideas into real projects*

 <br>